animeshbaranawal/qureAI-caseStudy/qureaiDjango/README.md

 Using Docker to get the server up
 ----------------------------------------
-Ensure that docker and docker-compose are setup on your system Note the IP of the machine on which the container will be setup.
+Ensure that docker and docker-compose are setup on your system.

+Note the IP of the machine on which the container will be setup (djangoIP).

-Change IP in ALLOWED_HOSTS configuration under qureaiDjango/settings.py
+Change IP in ALLOWED_HOSTS configuration under qureaiDjango/settings.py to **djangoIP**.

-To start the server: run `django-compose up`
+To start the server: run `django-compose up`.
+The django server runs on **djangoIP**:8000.